barrelstrength/sprout-import/README.md

 - **Import Data** - Import over 40 data types, complex relationships, multi-language content, and more
 - **Seed Data** - Generate fake data to build out your design, push your content model, and improve performance
 - **Weed Data** - Once you're finished with your Seed data, remove it from the system.
 It's like it was never there!
-- **Create Themes** - Package and reuse content architecture and templates.
+- **Create Bundles** - Package and reuse content architecture and templates.

 See the Sprout Import documentation to learn more about Sprout Import.